VirtusLab/git-machete-intellij-plugin/CHANGE-NOTES.md

 # Changelog

 ## v7.0.0
-- Added: support for IntelliJ 2026.1
+- Added: support for IntelliJ 2026.1.
-- Dropped: support for IntelliJ 2024.2
+- Dropped: support for IntelliJ 2024.2 to 2025.1.
-  Note that the versions of this plugin published so far will remain available for download in IntelliJ 2024.2 indefinitely.
+  Note that the versions of this plugin published so far will remain available for download in IntelliJ 2024.2 - 2025.1 indefinitely.
   The change in the range of supported IntelliJ versions will only affect the new plugin releases, starting from this one.
 - Fixed: handling of relative paths in `core.hooksPath` git config key